 Followers of This Way probably know that Charly van den Braak, the founder of this company is also an ambassador for Sigma.
 Since she has been shooting with the Sigma 60-600mm she is completely in love and she wrote a blog about it which we don't want to keep from you.
-Remco Stunnenberg of Sigma Benelux interviewed Charly about the lens so we highly recommend this story
+Remco Stunnenberg of Sigma Benelux interviewed Charly about the lens so we highly recommend this story.

 People who know my work know that I like to shoot with a telephoto lens.
 For years I photographed with a Fujifilm camera which gave me some extra millimeters compared to a full-frame camera due to the crop factor.
 Last year I made the move to Sony and just at that Sigma came around the corner.
 They told me about the Sigma 60-600mm f/4.5-6.3 DG DN OS Sports lens where I just had to check if the weight wasn't too much to carry around continuously.